c6o/docs/content/changelogs/cli.md

 ### BREAKING CHANGES

-* There are changes to the teleport binary that need to be applied, so existing users MUST re-run `sudo czctl start`.
+* There are changes to the teleport binary that need to be applied, so existing users MUST re-run `sudo czctl init`.

 ### New Features